-As an immigrant teenager, I started watching football to fit into the American culture.
-Soon I found myself deeply immersed in football Xs and Os, reading books by Steve Belichick and Bill Walsh, studying All-22 coaches film, and joining as a volunteer on the varsity football coaching staff at my local high school.
+As an immigrant teenager, I started watching football to fit into American culture.
+Soon I found myself immersed in football Xs and Os, learning concepts from old NFL playbooks, reading books by Steve Belichick and Bill Walsh, studying techniques on coaches film, and volunteering on the varsity football coaching staff at my local high school.

-At 18 years old, I accepted an offer from theScore to publish a column twice a week, a weekly column at Bleacher Report and NBC’s Rotoworld, and a guest column on Fridays at Boston.com.
+Then at 18 years old, I accepted offers from theScore to publish a column twice a week, weekly columns at Bleacher Report and NBC’s Rotoworld, and a guest column on Fridays at Boston.com.
 Below are samples of my published works.

 Note: Some websites are older and have not been developed to automatically render text and images.